whatdaybob/Home-assistant-config/config/configuration/builtin/readme.md

 The `http` integration serves all files and data required for the Home Assistant frontend.

-In here it is best to set a `base_url` and any proxy settings you need to expose your system to the outside world.
+In here it is best to set any proxy settings you need to expose your system to the outside world.

 ## logbook.yaml
 #### [Link to details](https://www.home-assistant.io/integrations/logbook/)